Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 * CF7 4.6+ is now made mandatory on plugin activation
 * It is possible to use base 64 encoded inline image as an option
 * Storing plugin version in WP options for upgrade purpose
+* Changed text domain to match plugin slug, and now use translate.wordpress.org

 = 3.2.1 =
 * Fixed a bug when there's no submit button in form